Landscape conservation cooperatives

-The Landscape Conservation Cooperatives (LCC) are a network of 22 regional conservation bodies covering the entire United States and adjacent areas, established in 2009.
-They are autonomous cooperatives sponsored by the U.S. Department of the Interior, and aim to develop coordinated conservation strategies applicable to large areas of landscape.
-Partnerships are formed with government and non-government conservation organizations.
-Similar initiatives have been started or advocated in other parts of the world.
+The Landscape Conservation Cooperatives (LCC), established in 2009 in the United States, are a network of 22 regional conservation bodies covering the entire United States and adjacent areas.
+They are autonomous cooperatives sponsored by the U.S. Department of the Interior and aim to develop coordinated conservation strategies applicable to large areas of land.
+Partnerships are formed with government and non-government conservation organizations to achieve common goals of conservation.
+While fairly new as government supported entities, the LCCs are similar to initiatives that have been started or advocated in other countries.

 Description

-In response to rapid changes in large landscapes and marine landscapes, uncertain environmental and social changes, conservation organizations need to overcome barriers to cooperation, build governance structures, combine ecological, biological and physical sciences with social science insights, and improve with new information.
-The Adaptive Common Governance Framework is a social network supported by different stakeholders that uses dynamic learning to provide adaptive information.
-Inhibitors of adaptive co-governance include deep-rooted organizational culture, conflicting tasks/jurisdiction, and different interests among stakeholders.
-By providing communication, a platform for building relationships and stakeholder engagement, bridging entities can promote adaptive co-governance.
-This paper highlights the need for institutionalization of adaptive adaptation of social ecosystems and suggests that landscape conservation cooperatives (LCCs) establish cross-border entities within a broader framework of common governance.
-Rural credit cooperatives is a network of government and non-government protection organizations that promote the protection of rapidly changing social ecosystems by providing the structure and incentives for collaboration and shared learning.
+In response to rapid changes in large land and marine landscapes, uncertain environmental and social changes, conservation organizations need to overcome barriers to cooperation.
+These conservation organizations need to build governance structures, combine ecological, biological and physical sciences with social science insights, and the incorporation of new information to become capable of achieving the combined LCC goals.
+In some cases, LCCs cross borders and differing goals need to be accommodated by multiple LCCs and other conservation entities.
+Governance of the LCCs has been a barrier to their successful implementation in the United States.
+It has been suggested that the Adaptive Common Governance Framework, a social network supported by differing conservation stakeholders will provide the platform for building relationships, enhancing stakeholder engagement, allowing the potential partnering entities to create a working environment of adaptive co-governance.
+As an example, Rural credit cooperatives are a network of government and non-government protection organizations that promote the protection of rapidly changing social ecosystems by providing the structure and incentives for collaboration and shared learning.

-Modern landscape planning and design is a work that coordinates the relationship between man and nature in the process of human development, social progress and natural evolution.
+Modern landscape planning and design coordinates the relationship between people and nature in the process of human development, social progress and natural evolution.
 Landscape planning research covers topics such as land development, land use, and environmental quality.
 Troll proposed the concept of "landscape ecology."
 The landscape was viewed as "the whole of the space and everything that the vision touches in the human living environment."
 Buchwald believes that the so-called landscape can be understood as a comprehensive feature of a certain space on the surface.
 Egler proposed the concept of total human ecosystem.
 Dansereau advocates the use of "human ecology" to study the impact of humans on the landscape.
 McHarg proposed to use the entire human ecosystem as a target for landscape ecology and landscape ecological planning.
 The process of landscape planning is to help people living in natural systems or using the resources in the system to find the most appropriate route (McHarg, 1969).
 It is a plan based on ecological theory and knowledge (Sedon, 1986, Leita and Ahern, 2002).